TristanCantatGaudin/api-store-chess-games/README.md

 Instead of spinning up the postgresql container and then starting the app, we could have both of them containerised together.

-This requires adding a "app" section to the `docker-compose.yml` file.
+This requires adding an "app" section to the `docker-compose.yml` file.
 We can also add

     environment:
       DATABASE_URL: postgresql://tristan:hunter2@db:5432/maydatabase